Hōryū-ji

-The temple was founded by Prince Shōtoku in 607, but according to the Nihon Shoki, in 670 all buildings were burned down by lightning.
-However, reconstructed at least 1,300 years ago, the Kondō (main hall) is widely recognized as the world's oldest wooden building.
+The temple was founded by Prince Shōtoku in 607.
+According to the Nihon Shoki, in 670 all buildings were burned down by lightning.
+Reconstruction of the temple complex began soon after.
+Rebuilt at least 1,300 years ago, the Kondō (main hall) is widely recognized as the world's oldest wooden building.
+A tree ring survey conducted in 2001 revealed that the shinbashira of the five-story pagoda were cut down in 594, before it burned down in 670.

-A fire that broke out during the dismantling and repair of the Kondō on January 26, 1949 destroyed a mural of the Asuka period, a national treasure, and shocked the Japanese.
-Based on this accident, the day when the fire broke out is now fire prevention day for cultural properties.
+On January 26, 1949, a fire broke out during the dismantling and repair of the Kondō.
+This heavily damaged the building and also destroyed a mural of the Asuka period, a national treasure, shocking the Japanese.
+Based on this accident, January 26 is now fire prevention day for cultural properties.

 In 1993, Hōryū-ji Temple, along with Hokki-ji, was registered as Japan's first UNESCO World Heritage Site under the name of Buddhist Monuments in the Hōryū-ji Area.

-A tree ring survey conducted in 2001 revealed that the shinbashira of the five-story pagoda were cut down in 594, before it burned down in 670.